OpenFn/docs/adaptors/commcare.md

 OpenFn.
 This option is great for _real-time_ data forwarding.

-In order to connect CommCare with OpenFn v2, you'll often need to set up CommCare data forwarding for individual forms, and for separate case types.
+In order to connect CommCare with OpenFn v2, you'll often need to set up CommCare data forwarding for individual forms, and for specific case types.
 Let's set up a connection to OpenFn and then see how to do each.

 ### Creating a Connection